KSEHano/BSc-Thesis/Thesis.md

 : **Study results Czech**: {#tbl:Cz_study} significant differences are bold

-It looks a little different for the German study.
-The ranks again were all significantly different from each other.
-DeepL was judged to be the best without a significant difference to the second best Google.
-The human and SDL Trados translations have significantly lower scores than DeepL.
-Bing has the lowest score with a significant difference from all other translators.

 | **Translator** | **Result** | **Rank** |
 | -------------- | ---------- | -------- |